delorenj/ai-learning-hub/docs/memory-bank/projectbrief.md

 - Docker deployment to DigitalOcean droplet

 Current tech stack:
-- Next.js 14 with App Router
+- Next.js 15 App Router
-- React 18.2
+- React 19
 - JavaScript (to be converted to TypeScript)
 - CSS Modules (to be replaced with TailwindCSS)
 - Docker containerization